Fellow Anxiety Sufferer,

 While I did receive a measurable degree of relief from anxiety and panic attacks with these medications – I didn't want to live the rest of my life in a numb, medicated fog.

-While I'm not demonizing antidepressants – they have their place – I also don't see them as a permanent solution.
-These drugs can provide the necessary support to those who need it – short term – to get themselves back.
+While I'm not demonizing antidepressants – they have their place and can even be life-saving – I also don't see them as a permanent solution for most people.

-Problems arise – however- when doctors have their patients try every drug available for years on end with no alternatives.
+Problems arise seem to arise when doctors have their patients try every drug available for years on end without providing alternatives.

-(My experience with antidepressants took place before they discovered that antidepressants could cause suicidal thoughts and ultimately lead to suicide in teens.
+(My experience with antidepressants took place before the link was discovered between antidepressants and suicidal thoughts in young people.
 Looking back on my experience I was lucky.
 Many young people took their own lives because of drugs like Paxil and other antidepressants.
 Fortunately, we now know the dangers of prescribing antidepressants to children and teenagers.)

 During those years of taking medications for anxiety, I was determined to overcome anxiety naturally.
 I researched and read everything I could find on human psychology.